OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 > [!NOTE]
 > Add-ins that use the unified manifest can be sideloaded only on Office Version 2304 (Build 16320.20000) or later.

-### Convert projects created with the Office Yeoman Generator (aka "Yo Office")
+### Convert projects created with the Yeoman generator for Office Add-ins (aka "Yo Office")

-If the project was created with the Office Yeoman Generator and you don't want to use the Teams Toolkit, convert it using the following steps.
+If the project was created with the Yeoman generator for Office Add-ins and you don't want to use the Teams Toolkit, convert it using the following steps.

 1. In the root of the project, open a command prompt or bash shell and run the following command.
 This converts the manifest and updates the package.json to specify current tooling packages.
 The new unified manifest is in the root of the project and the old add-in only manifest is in a backup.zip file.
 For details about this command, see [Office-Addin-Project](https://www.npmjs.com/package/office-addin-project).